esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 ```
 cd PCMP_H326__varcall_result/Step6_variantfilteraion

+# Make sure your vcf file is bgzipped and tabix indexed
 bgzip -fc PCMP_H326__filter_gatk_ann.vcf > PCMP_H326__filter_gatk_ann.vcf.gz

 tabix PCMP_H326__filter_gatk_ann.vcf.gz

 ```

-We compressed this final annotated vcf file and tabix indexd it so that it can be used for IGV visualization
+We compressed this final annotated vcf file and tabix indexed it so that it can be used for IGV visualization

 ```
 grep 'ANN=' PCMP_H326__filter_gatk_ann.vcf | head -n1